 Going to the playground might seem like something you do with a toddler rather than with a baby.
 But there are things you can do really early.
 Like talking to other parents while your baby is asleep, for example… 🙂

-There are thing to do with your baby too.
-Havign fun in the swing for example, something that has been shown to help the baby develop his sence of balance too.
+There are things to do with your baby too.
+Having fun in a baby swing, for example, something that has been shown to help the baby develop his sense of balance too.

 Check our tips and head for the park!

 As soon as your baby can hold his or her head and back steadily and has started to be more awake and more interested in the surroundings, you can actually start taking trips to a playground if you like.
 My experience is that this happens when the baby is around 4 months old.
 By that time, their vision has also improved enough for them to find it interesting to watch some action on a distance.

 Your baby is still too young to be able to play much, but he or she may very well enjoy seeing other kids playing, as well as just checking out the new surroundings.

 To be able to actually do something with your baby at the playground, try going to one that has a baby swing with a high back.

 Also, make sure the playground is sheltered from strong sun and strong winds.

 A lot of other kids (and parents) is also much more fun that sitting in an empty playground with your baby.